jdsmooth2j/Train-Your-Own-Object-Detector-Using-Tensorflow-Object-Detection-API-Tutorial-Windows/README.md

 7. Exporting the Inference Graph
 8. Testing and Using Your Newly Trained Object Detection Classifier

-The repository have all the files needed to train an "insect detector" that can accurately detect whiteflies and eggplant fruit and shoot borer (EFSB).
+The repository have all the files needed to train an "insect detector" that can accurately detect *whiteflies* and *eggplant fruit and shoot borer (EFSB)*.
 You can replace these files with your own files to train an object detection classifier for whatever concept you have in mind.
-This tutorial also have python scripts to test your own object detector out on an image, video, or webcam feed.
+This tutorial also have python scripts to test your own object detector out on an *image*, on a *video*, or on a *webcam* feed.

 ![alt text](https://github.com/jdsmooth2j/Train-Your-Own-Object-Detector-Using-Tensorflow-Object-Detection-API-Tutorial-Windows/blob/master/test_output_05_threshold%3D0.6.png)